 Vietnamese is the sole official and national language of Vietnam.
-It is the first language of the majority of the Vietnamese population, as well as a first or second language for country's ethnic minority groups.
+It is the first language of the majority of the Vietnamese population, as well as a first or second language for the country's ethnic minority groups.

 As the national language, Vietnamese is spoken throughout Vietnam by ethnic Vietnamese and by Vietnam's many minorities.
 Vietnamese is also the native language of the Gin minority group in southern Guangxi Province in China.
 A significant number of native speakers also reside in neighboring Cambodia and Laos.
 In the United States, Vietnamese is the sixth most spoken language, with over 1.5 million speakers, who are concentrated in a handful of states.